-My laboratory uses a combination of chemical and biological approaches to understand biological systems at the molecular level.
-Our research is focused on tropical infectious diseases, primarily the clinically relevant parasite Trypanosoma brucei and closely related trypanosomatid species such as Leishmania.
-We are studying how the parasites are able to sense and respond to their host environment by using a combination of tools that include genetic, proteomic and chemical biology approaches.
-We aim to translate the results of this basic research into early-stage drug discovery.
+My laboratory uses a combination of genetics, cell biology and proteomics approaches to understand biological systems at the molecular level.
+Our research is focused on tropical infectious diseases, primarily the clinically relevant parasite Trypanosoma brucei and related species such as Leishmania.
+We are studying how the parasites are able to sense and respond to their host environment, and aim to translate the results of this basic research into early-stage drug discovery.

 Current projects in my laboratory include:-

-Work in my laboratory is focused on the clinically relevant trypanosomatid parasites, primarily the African trypanosome Trypanosoma brucei, the closely related American trypanosome Trypanosoma cruzi, and Leishmania species.
+Work in my laboratory is focused on the clinically relevant trypanosomatid parasites, primarily the African trypanosomes Trypanosoma brucei and Trypanosoma congolense, and the closely related American trypanosome Trypanosoma cruzi, and Leishmania species.
 These parasites are the causative agents of neglected tropical diseases that produce a substantial health and economic burden in endemic areas, and improved therapeutics are urgently needed.
 By examining the biology of these parasites we may uncover differences between the host and parasite biology that can be exploited to develop therapeutic treatments.

-We are particularly interested in how T. brucei is able to sense and respond to its host environment, which is essential for its survival and virulence.
+We are particularly interested in how African trypanosomes are able to sense and respond to its host environment, which is essential for their survival and virulence.
 The African trypanosome has a complex lifecycle requiring transmission by the insect vector the tsetse fly, propagation in a mammalian host, and reinfection of the tsetse fly.
 Trypanosomes are evolutionarily divergent eukaryotes and use exclusively post-transcriptional regulation of gene expression, making them an excellent model system to examine this process.

-The laboratory uses a combination of chemical and biological approaches to answer our research questions.
-In addition to traditional genetic and biochemical techniques, we are applying chemical biology approaches to signal transduction.
+The laboratory uses a combination of genetics, cell biology and proteomics approaches to answer our research questions.
 We have pioneered stable isotopic labelling (SILAC) in T. brucei to enable global quantitative proteomic analysis, and established robust methods for quantifying changes in the phosphorylation state of the cell.

-I am the Director of Studies for Biological Sciences degree schemes within the Department of Biomedical & Life Sciences, and Fellow of the Higher Education Academy.
+I am the Faculty Deputy Director for Natural Sciences, and teach on several modules within the Department of Biomedical and Life Sciences.
+I am a Fellow of the Higher Education Academy.

 Currently I teach on the following modules:-